alefore/weblog/recommendations.md

 It's probably the sweater I've worn the most in my life.

-I've not only worn it in mountain hikes or antarctic expeditions, but many days in the office or at home.
+I've not only worn it in mountain hikes or antarctic expeditions, but many days in the office or home.
 And, after almost a decade,
 it's still pretty much in the same condition it was when I just got it.